You must have a Cartegraph OMS advanced feature extension to access this feature.

-What it Does: The engine keeping running until you are out of money for each plan year.
+What It Does: The engine keeps running until you are out of money for each Budget Category.

 Intended Use: What kind of network OCI will I achieve with the amount of money I am given?
 How much more improvement can I achieve with a little more money?

-- If the Activity's Cost would result in having exceeded the Plan Year's Budget, then the Activity is skipped and we go to Processing the next Activity in the Plan Year.
-The Scenario's Activity List will not contain Activities that were skipped.
+- If the Activity's Cost would result in having exceeded the Budget Category, then the Activity is skipped and we go to Processing the next Activity in the Plan Year.
+The Scenario's Activity List does not contain Activities that were skipped.

-- A Plan Year will only include activities which "qualify" or are projected to occur in the given plan year.
-When budget dollars remain, the system will NOT look to future plan years to see if future qualifying activities have a cost that fits within the remaining budget.
+- A Plan Year will only include activities that qualify or are projected to occur in the given plan year.
+When budget dollars remain, the system does not look to future plan years to see if future qualifying activities have a cost that fits within the remaining budget.

-- If all the money in a Plan Year's Budget is not used, that money is forfeited and not rolled into a subsequent Plan Year (aka, if you don't use it, you lose it).
+- If all the money in a Budget Category is not used, that money is forfeited and not used for a different Budget Category or if you don't use it, you lose it.

-- If the Plan Year's Budget is empty, treat it as a Budget of $0.
+- If the Budget Category is empty, treat it as a Budget of $0.

-- Question: Why is my plan year cost always less than my budget?
-Answer: The scenario will run spending as much money as possible WITHOUT going over budget.
-If $5000 remains in the budget but there are no qualifying activities that cost less than $5000, the $5000 will remain unspent.
+- Question: Why is my plan year cost always less than my total budget?
+Answer: The scenario will run spending as much money as possible without going over budget.
+If $5000 remains in the budget but there are no qualifying activities that cost less than $5000, the $5000 remains unspent.

-- Scenario: User wants to know what activities that they would/should have done if they had more money (i.e., what activities am I NOT doing because I ran out of money).
-Answer: Run another scenario with the same settings but with Scenario Type being "Unlimited" and compare the results.
+- Scenario: The user wants to know what activities that they would/should have done if they had more money.
+For example, what activities am I not doing because I ran out of money.
+Answer: Run another scenario with the same settings but with Scenario Type set to Unlimited and compare the results.

-- Scenario: User runs scenario and none of the budget targets are met; plan year cost is always much less than plan year budget.
-Answer: Check your activity costs and see if they are set up properly (activities have costs, assets have data needed to calculate cost).
-Check your scenario and protocol/trigger settings to see if you are too aggressively excluding item.
-For example, only allowing one activity per asset per year.
-Create a new set of maintenance protocols which are more aggressive for the scenario in which you want to spend a lot of money.
+- Scenario: The user runs scenario and none of the budget targets are met; the plan year cost is always much less than the total budget for that plan year.
+Answer: Check your activity costs and see if they are set up properly including, activities with costs, assets with the data needed to calculate the cost.
+Check your scenario and protocol and trigger settings to see if you are too aggressively excluding items.
+Create a set of maintenance protocols that are more aggressive for the scenario in which you want to spend a lot of money.
 For example, perform a Replace activity when the asset gets to 50 OCI instead of when it gets to 20 OCI.
 Extend the number of years on your scenario to give assets enough time to deteriorate to a point where they need action.